With you at my side, we will demolish the deep state.

 Yeah.

-And you know, I just uh I'm of that mindset right now where I think we need to be a little bit more aggressive with our politicians because Well, then why don't you leave California?
+And, you know, I just I'm of that mindset right now where I think we need to be a little bit more aggressive with our politicians because.

 I'm trying, dude.

-It's um I got a family of six.
+You know, it's, I got a family of six.

-Um I'm sorry, I got six kids, you know, great job here.
+I'm sorry, I got six kids.

-But around it is you know, we're decaying.
+But around, it is, you know, we're decaying.

-Our roads are decaying, our morality is decaying.
+Our roads are decaying.

 Businesses are leaving.

-Did you see the list of every major corporate headquarters that I I laid out in that interview that's left California?
+Did you see the list of every major corporate headquarters that I laid out in that interview that's left California?

 Oh, I did.

-And you know pretty scary if you're asking me.
+And, you know, pretty scary, if you're asking me.

 Oh, I'm terrified of it.

-And I again, Sean, even here in Orange County, this place is turning into a hellhole.
+And I, again, Sean, even here in Orange County, this place is turning into a hellhole.

-Um and plenty of these people, you know, they do have problems.
+And plenty of these people, you know, they do have problems.

 And they'll tell you that.

-They're like, Yeah, this is way too easy.
+They're like, yeah, this is way too easy.

 It didn't work.